-Richard Sousa is a research fellow at the Hoover Institution and a member of the Hoover IP2 steering committee.
+Richard Sousa was a research fellow at the Hoover Institution and a member of the Hoover IP2 steering committee.
 He was the Institution’s senior associate director until 2014; simultaneously, he was director of the Hoover Institution Library and Archives from 2007 to 2012.

-Sousa, an economist, specializes in K–12 education, labor economics, discrimination issues, and intellectual property.
+Sousa, an economist, specialized in K–12 education, labor economics, discrimination issues, and intellectual property.
 He coauthored School Figures: The Data behind the Debate (Hoover Institution Press, 2003).
 Using facts and figures, this volume provides a concise and understandable analysis of the state of K–12 education in the United States.

 He is coeditor of What Lies Ahead for America’s Children and Their Schools (Education Next Books, 2014), a volume that examines the current state of America’s K–12 education landscape and offers suggestions for improvement.
 He is also coeditor of Reacting to the Spending Spree: Policy Changes We Can Afford (Hoover Institution Press, 2009), an early assessment of what the Obama administration faced and how it was reacting to the economic crisis of 2008–09.